Dance

 Category/Age Group Class/Class Numbers

-Lyrical Jazz Solo Duet Small Group Large Group
+Lyrical Jazz Solo Duet Trio Quartet Small

 Variety (formerly known as Modern Stage)